UAW Local 4123 Bylaws

 Section 4.
-The Financial Secretary may be paid at an hourly rate, with health benefits and expenses.
-The hourly rate is based on the average actual hourly rate of Teaching Associates across the CSU.
-The Local Union shall pay the Financial Secretary’s salary unless paid by the University or the International Union, UAW.
+The Financial Secretary may be paid as a salaried employee with health benefits.
+The annual salary is $66,500 per year for a full-time employee.
+The salary may be pro-rated if the officer is not full-time.
+If the Financial Secretary is on release time under the Collective Bargaining Agreement, the Local Union will pay the difference up to the average Teaching Associate Salary.
 The Financial Secretary may choose to decline her/his salary for any specified period of time.
-The Financial Secretary may be compensated, up to the amount of the UAW Temporary Organizer rate including the car allowance and miscellaneous expenses allowance, when receiving UAW International Subsidy, until June 1, 2010.

 Section 5.
 The President is responsible for the supervision of all staff, and shall be empowered to delegate whatever authority is necessary for efficient operation of the Local Union.